Denmark will be the first country in the world with a climate tax on biological processes in agriculture

 The agreement has been made between the Danish government, the Danish Agriculture and Food Council, the Danish Society for Nature Conservation, the trade union NNF, the Danish Metal Workers’ Association, Danish Industry and the National Association of Local Authorities.
 The agreement is a clear testament to Denmark’s unique capability for collaboration, managing to secure broad compromises on challenging issues.

-Taxing greenhouse gas emissions from agriculture
+Taxing greenhouse gas emissions from livestock

 By collaborating on the framework for the future use of the total Danish area, the parties have secured reductions of greenhouse gas emissions of 1.8 million tonnes of CO2e in 2030 – with a potential of up to 2.6 million tonnes.
 Furthermore, around one in six fields that today take up two-thirds of the total Danish area for agricultural production, will be transormed into forest or wild nature.
 It thus shows the way to making Denmark a modern agricultural country and provides concrete answers to agriculture’s climate and nature challenges.